I Teach All Methods of Spinning

 The pack includes:

-- Free home loan of a wheel for a month (if required)
+- Home loan of an Ashford Traditional wheel for one month (if required)

-- Three-four hours’ Individual tuition in two separate sessions, or in a group class if available
+- Three hours’ Individual tuition in two separate sessions, or in a group class if available

 - 200gms/ commercially prepared and ready to spin Blue Faced Leicester wool – enough to make a cushion cover, scarf or hat

 - Wheel Magazine